ds-wizard/guide/docs/application/knowledge-models/editors/index.rst

 Knowledge Model Editors
 ***********************

-Here, we can see a list of all knoweldge model editors.
+Here, we can see a list of all knowledge model editors.
 Everyone with the data steward role assigned can see all the knowledge model editors.

 .. figure:: index/knowledge-model-editors-list.png